mkarpiarz/cloud-native-docs/gpu-operator/cdi.rst

 Specifying the Runtime Class for a Pod
 **************************************

-If you enabled CDI as the default container runtime, then you can use the following procedure to specify nvidia-legacy for a workload if you experience trouble.
+If you enabled CDI mode for the default container runtime, then you can use the following procedure to specify the legacy mode for a workload if you experience trouble.

-If you did not enable CDI as the default container runtime, then you can use the following procedure to verify that CDI is enabled and as a routine practice to use the CDI mode of the container runtime.
+If you did not enable CDI mode for the default container runtime, then you can use the following procedure to verify that CDI is enabled and as a routine practice to use the CDI mode of the container runtime.